 Of course, while the theory was mathematically sound, the drawback that prevented such ‘time loops’ was that one would need infinite gravity and infinite velocity, both of which were mathematically possible but physically impossible to achieve.

 As of the 1970s through the beginnings of the 21st century, many other notables worked to refine and expand the early work of Einstein, Bohr and other notables of early 20th century theoretical physics, and various mathematical constructs were expanded to try and rectify Quantum Mechanics with Relativity, String theory, M-Theory, etc. all were developed with various aspects of these theories being applied to Bosons and the understanding of the subatomic structure of the universe.
 Of noteworthy mention among these theories is the proposed spacetime distortion theorized by Miguel Alcubierre, an early mathematical model that was the precursor for Warp Theory.
 In order to circumvent the barrier of the speed of light, to achieve faster than light travel, Alcubierre’s mathematics applied topological geometric distortion to spacetime.
-By changing the shape of ‘space’, making the space in front of a ship contract while expanding space behind the ship, a vessel could travel at extremely slow speeds while covering vast distances, travelling faster than light relative to an outside observer while never actually travelling faster than the speed of light.
+By changing the shape of ‘space’, making the space in front of the ship contract while expanding space behind the ship, a vessel could travel at extremely slow speeds while covering vast distances, travelling faster than light relative to an outside observer while never actually travelling faster than the speed of light.
 The problem was that once again, while mathematically sound and theoretically possible, the amount of energy and the size of the Alcubierre ring were impractical to the point making faster than light travel just as physically impossible as Einstein’s time loop.
 Researchers following Alcubierre’s path were looking into ‘dark matter’, ‘exotic matter’ and other such hypothetical breakthroughs to try and overcome the energy limitations of 21st-century technology.

 By the mid-21st century, The Eugenics wars and World War III had caused a few setbacks for the technological and mathematical development of human civilization.
 At some point in the 2040s, a young mathematician named Zefram Cochrane revolutionized the old Superstring theory models, developing new mathematics that more accurately applied to the multiple spatial dimensions of string theory and quantum mechanics.
 He took the eleven-dimensional models of those older theories and developed what is now known as Subspace Theory.
 Applying elements of Alcubierre’s work, String theory, and quantum mechanics, Cochrane developed the first model for warp theory on earth: instead of focusing so much energy on creating a spatial distortion in three dimensions, Cochrane developed a method of distorting the single dimension of subspace.
 Due to its natural interactions with the four standard dimensions of spacetime, a subspace distortion was amplified exponentially as a distortion of spacetime.
 Utilizing post-WWIII hardware, including the matrix of a post-nuclear weapon prototype utilizing an antimatter warhead, Cochrane managed to successfully conduct a test flight of a warp-capable starship.
 His design, fueled by only a few micrograms of antimatter augmented by tritium fusion injectors, achieved the Human race’s first faster than light flight.